Find Your Perfect School

 - Theater and Performance Studies

-When we chose the 20 easiest online master’s degrees in 2021, we looked for programs that met one or all of these criteria:
+When we chose the 20 easiest online master’s degrees, we looked for programs that met one or all of these criteria:

 - Non-thesis programs are easier than thesis programs because of the challenges associated with qualitative and quantitative research.
 We considered programs that required a capstone or culminating project instead of a thesis.
 In cases where a thesis may be required, we factored in the general ease with which the master’s degree can be earned.